seadowg/collect-design/prototypes/in-app-audio-recording/README.md

 This adds audio recording to Collect so that `audio` questions can be used without the need for a third party app.

-The flow for the new recording functionality is prototyped [here](recording.fig).
+The flow for the new recording functionality and settings are prototyped [here](recording.fig).